Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `GET api/v1/protected/map/neighborhoods`

 Returns all the neighborhoods in GeoJSON format.
+The `completion_perc` field in the properties is the percentage of blocks marked as completed compared to the total amount of blocks in that neighborhood.

 #### Request Body